nsg-ethz/mini_internet_project/platform/README.md

 ```

 You can find the password in the file `groups/ssh_measurement.txt`.
 It should be distributed to all students such that they can access the MEASUREMENT container. \
 In the MEASUREMENT container, we provide a script called `launch_traceroute.sh` that relies on `nping` and which can be used to launch traceroutes between any pair of ASes.
-For example if you want to run a traceroute from AS 1 to AS 2, simply run the following command:
+For example if you want to run a traceroute from AS 3 to AS 4, simply run the following command:

 ```
-root@c7a60237994a:~# ./launch_traceroute.sh 1 2.101.0.1
+root@c7a60237994a:~# ./launch_traceroute.sh 3 4.101.0.1
-Hop 1:  1.0.199.1 TTL=0 during transit
+Hop 1:  3.0.199.1 TTL=0 during transit
-Hop 2:  1.0.8.2 TTL=0 during transit
+Hop 2:  3.0.8.2 TTL=0 during transit
 Hop 3:  179.24.1.2 TTL=0 during transit
-Hop 4:  2.0.8.1 TTL=0 during transit
+Hop 4:  4.0.8.1 TTL=0 during transit
-Hop 5:  2.0.1.1 TTL=0 during transit
+Hop 5:  4.0.1.1 TTL=0 during transit
-Hop 6:  2.101.0.1 Echo reply (type=0/code=0)
+Hop 6:  4.101.0.1 Echo reply (type=0/code=0)
 ```

-where 2.101.0.1 is an IP address of a host in AS2 (here we used the topology with 2 ASes).
+where 4.101.0.1 is an IP address of a host in AS4.
 You can see the path used by the packets to reach the destination IP.

-By default, the measurement container is connected to the router ZURI in every AS.
-You can see this in the config file `config/router_config.txt`.
+By default, the measurement container is connected to the router ZURI in every transit AS.
+You can see this in the config file `config/router_config_full.txt`.
 The second column of the ZURI row is `MEASUREMENT` which means that the measurement container is connected to the ZURI router, but you can edit this file so that the measurement container is connected to another router instead.
+If for an AS none of the routers is connected to the measurement container (e.g., like in `config/router_config_small.txt`) then you can't run a traceroute from that AS using the measurement container.

 #### Connectivity matrix

 Another container called `MATRIX` is also connected to every AS.
-By looking at the config file `config/router_config.txt`, we can see to which router it is connected in every AS and towards which router it sends ping requests in every other AS.
-By default, the matrix container is connected to TOKY, and the pings are destined to the HOUS routers.
+By looking at the config file `config/router_config.txt`, we can see to which router it is connected in every AS (MATRIX) and towards which router it sends ping requests in every other AS (MATRIX_TARGET).
+By default, the matrix container is connected to PARI, and the pings are destined to the ATLA routers.
 Only the instructor can access the MATRIX container, from the server with:

 ```
 sudo docker exec -it MATRIX bash
 ```

-To generate the connectivity matrix, just run the following script:
+To generate the connectivity matrix, just run the following script (we recommend to run it from a tmux session so that it never stops):

 ```
 cd /home
-./ping_all_groups.sh
+python ping.py
 ```

-The connectivity matrix is then available in the file `/home/connectivity.txt`, where 1 means connectivity, and 0 means no connectivity.
-You can then periodically download this file and make it available to the students on e.g., a web interface.
+The html file `matrix.html` is then automatically generated and periodically updated.
+You can then download this file and make it available to the students on your website.

 #### The DNS service

 Finally, another container, connected to every AS and only available to the instructor runs a bind9 DNS server.
-By looking at the file `config/router_config.txt`, we can see that the DNS container is connected to every ROMA router.
+By looking at the file `config/router_config_full.txt`, we can see that the DNS container is connected to every LOND router.
 The DNS server has the IP address 198.0.0.100/24, as soon as the students have configured intra-domain routing and have advertised this subnet into OSPF, they should be able to reach the DNS server and use it.

 For instance, a traceroute from HOUS-host to ABID-host returns the following output: